andras-simonyi/citeproc-el/README.md

 #### citeproc-render-item `(item-data style mode format)`
-Render an item described by `item-data` with `style`. `item-data` is the parsed form of an item description in [CSL-JSON](https://github.com/citation-style-language/schema/blob/master/csl-data.json) format, `style` is a `citeproc-style` style object, `mode` is one of the symbols `bib` or `cite`, `format` is a supported output format (see next section) as a
+Render an item described by `item-data` with `style`. `item-data` is the parsed form of a bibliographic item description in [CSL-JSON](https://github.com/citation-style-language/schema/blob/master/csl-data.json) format, `style` is a `citeproc-style` style object, `mode` is one of the symbols `bib` or `cite`, `format` is a supported output format (see next section) as a